Our Vision – Love to learn and achieve with confidence, creativity and kindness.

 Simple, common sense rules are devised by staff and children together, emphasising kindness and thoughts for others.
 Any behaviour problems are dealt with promptly, talking and listening to the child concerned and involving parents when necessary.
 An individual system may be devised to help the child.
 All children are encouraged to speak up if they are not happy with a situation, first to the other child/children concerned and then to an adult.
-Good behaviour is one of the issues discussed during Democratic Circle, a dedicated time twice every half term, when all the children (in their four house groups) can discuss and help resolve pertinent issues.
+Good behaviour is one of the issues discussed during Democratic Circle Time.

 Comments from SIAMS mid-term review visit 2017: